 Corniglia, due to its perched position, is perhaps the least visited village among those of the Cinque Terre.
 But it is the village that offers the most spectacular panorama and, strange to say, the one from which you will reach the best beaches of the Cinque Terre: a 10-minute walk away you can find the Guvano Beach, one of the most beautiful beaches in Liguria!

 Corniglia is the smallest village of the Cinque Terre and also the one with fewer solutions where to sleep.
 In fact, here there are no hotels: those who prefer this type of accommodation are better off looking in other locations.

-To stay overnight in Corniglia you can choose between apartments for tourist use and B&B. The level of facilities is mid-level and the price is quite affordable as long as your trip is planned a little in advance: the best rooms sell out quickly!
+To stay overnight in Corniglia you can choose between apartments for tourist use and B&B. The level of the facilities is mid-level, and the price is quite affordable as long as your trip is planned a little in advance: the best rooms sell out quickly!

-Those looking for an economic solution can choose the hostel which is located not far from the center.
+Those looking for an economic solution can choose the hostel located not far from the center.

 Unlike the other Cinque Terre villages, remember to check the location of your accommodation on the map, which could be in the village or in the beach area.

 The most practical and fastest way to reach Corniglia is, without a doubt, the train.
 Corniglia station is on the Genoa-La Spezia line and trains run practically every 20 minutes, especially during the summer season, when the trains of the 5 Terre Express line also come into service.